nixys/nxs-vault-app-init/README.md

 ## Introduction

-nxs-vault-app-init is a terraform module for Vault initalization.
+nxs-vault-app-init is a Terraform (>= v1.0.0) module for Vault initalization.

 ### Features